Burling graphs revisited, part I: New characterizations

 A graph (resp.\ oriented graph) $G$ is \emph{derived} from a Burling tree $T$ if it is an induced subgraph of a graph (resp.\ oriented graph) fully derived from $T$.
 The oriented or non-oriented graph $G$ is called a \emph{derived graph} if there exists a Burling tree $T$ such that $G$ is derived from $T$.

 Observe that if the root of $T$ is in $V(G)$, then it is an isolated vertex of~$G$.
 Observe that a last-born vertex of~$T$ that is in $G$ is a sink of $G$.
-This does not imply that every oriented derived graph has a sink, because it could be that no last-born of $T$ is in $V(G)$.

 Let us give some examples.
-Throughout all the paper, in figures, the tree~$T$ is represented with black edges while the arcs of $G$ are represented in red.
+In all figures in this paper, the tree~$T$ is represented with black edges while the arcs of $G$ are represented in red.
 The last-born of a vertex of $T$ is presented as its rightmost child.
 Moreover, \emph{shadow vertices}, the vertices of $T$ that are not in $G$, are represented in white.